WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Blazor/index.md

 ### Using GPIO and SPI

 With an additional accessory, you can add GPIO and SPI capabilities to your desktop device.
 You can use an [FTDI breakout board such as FT232H](https://www.adafruit.com/product/2264) to provide GPIO and SPI capabilities.
-(The FT232H also supports I2C, but in this early stage, Meadow.Blazor does not yet support it.)

 ## Create your first Meadow.Blazor app